leojackson/PsLogLite/docs/index.md

 ## Usage

-Load the module, and use the existing `Write-*` cmdlets you already use in your code.
+Load the module, and use the existing `#!powershell Write-*` cmdlets you already use in your code.
 Other than loading the module, you do not need to make any changes to existing code to take advantage of PsLogLite's logging capability.

 This code: